steveabner/Helpdesk-Homelab/README.md

 ### 6️⃣ Finalizing the Configuration

-- I'll click `OK`, then restart the VM
+- I'll click `OK`, then restart the VM.

 ---